a465749927/FlowSteer/docs/PROCESS.md

 ## Startup

-- `cmd/proxy/main.go` parses command-line flags to obtain the listening address, the initial list of backends and the API address.
+- `cmd/proxy/main.go` parses command-line flags or an optional JSON config file to obtain the listening address, the initial list of backends and the API address.
 - A TCP listener is created with `IP_TRANSPARENT` enabled so the proxy can accept traffic redirected via iptables TPROXY.
 - The management API is started in a goroutine and exposes `/backends` and `/rules` for runtime configuration.